 When evaluating performance, it’s difficult to achieve adequate results without incorporating an external objective view.
 That’s why we’ve found the RPE process to be so powerful.
 We have found a formula to bridge the gap between providing an unfiltered outside view, while incorporating the expertise and knowledge of insiders to accurately assess the current situation.
 It’s natural for those who are directly involved as part of the team to defend the work they do, so a balance must be struck.
 In one memorable situation the supply chain was so bad that simple commodity replacement parts were taking 8 weeks to obtain – crippling the operation.
 Yet in talks, the manager being hurt by the problem rated the supply chain a 5 out of 5: Perfect.
 These difficult discussions are almost impossible to have without a baseline measurement of “what good looks like” to test against and some objective external facilitation.

 When done well, an evaluation of operational performance is a fantastic starting point for real change and improvement.
-When done poorly, it becomes simply another exercise in futility and data point for “Why this stuff never works.”
-If our RPE process seems like it’s the right fit for you, give us a call or drop us a line and let’s talk about how to get started.
+When done poorly, it becomes simply another exercise in futility and another data point for “Why this stuff never works.”
+If our RPE process seems like it’s the right fit for you, give us a call or drop us a line.

 In my earlier career before I became a Lean-head, I held progressively responsible engineering and management roles within the technology sector.
 Those were the days.
 Silicon Valley was positively sizzling — the engineer’s revenge.
 If you didn’t take at least three after-work meetings each week with your personal headhunter (aka, the Long Island Ice Tea enabler), you were branded a “going nowhere slacker”.